This fracture takes its name from the orthopedic surgeon, Sir Robert Jones, who first reported and treated the injury in 1902.

-- A worsening of swelling, pain, numbness, or tingling in the affected leg, ankle, or foot
+- a worsening of swelling, pain, numbness, or tingling in the affected leg, ankle, or foot

-- Purple skin on the leg or foot
+- purple skin on the leg or foot

-- Examine the foot
+- examine the foot

-- Assess the location of the pain by pressing on different areas of the foot
+- assess the location of the pain by pressing on different areas of the foot

 Treatment and recovery

-Properly caring for a Jones fracture can begin even while waiting for a doctor's care.
+People can begin caring for a Jones fracture even while waiting for a doctor's care.

 - Resting the injury

-- Icing areas with pain and swelling with an ice pack or ice wrapped in a cloth
+- Icing areas of pain and swelling with an ice pack or ice wrapped in a cloth

-- Compressing the affected area
+- Compressing the affected area with an elastic wrapping

 - Elevating the injured foot above the level of the heart

-Because a Jones fracture is often slow or resistant to healing, and there is a risk of reinjury, surgeons commonly operate on these fractures by repairing the break with a screw, rod, or plate.
+However, a Jones fracture is often slow to heal or resistant to healing, and there is a risk of reinjury.
+Sometimes, a doctor may recommend surgery

 During the procedure, the surgeon uses X-rays to ensure proper screw placement.
 The screw crosses the site of the fracture and squeezes the ends of it together.

-- Problems related to surgery and anesthesia such as blood clots
+- problems related to surgery and anesthesia, such as blood clots

-- Need for repeated surgery
+- the need for repeated surgery

-- Refracturing after healing
+- refracturing after healing

-- Muscle atrophy
+- muscle atrophy

-- Continued pain
+- continued pain and swelling

-A person who has had surgery to repair a Jones fracture can expect a return to all activity, including sports, 3-4 months after surgery.
+A person who has had surgery to repair a Jones fracture can expect a return to all activity, including sports, approximately 4 months after surgery.

 Tips and exercises for a good recovery

-- Managing any pain with ibuprofen after the first 24 hours
+- managing any pain with ibuprofen after the first 24 hours